sourcebroker/deployer-extended-wordpress/README.rst

 version you need first to modify composer.json or do composer update (depending how big upgrade you do).
 Then you need to commit composer.json / composer.lock and do deploy which will install new version of WordPress and plugins.
 This is additional work that can not be easily automated.
-One of additional advantages of this solution is that you can easily cleanup infected WordPress/plugins files as with each deployment all php files are fresh (part from your git and part from composer repositories).
+One of additional advantages of this solution is that you can easily cleanup infected WordPress/plugins files as with each deployment all php files are fresh (part from your GIT and part from composer repositories).

 Dependencies